 - Exchange process in short

-2. Nomination to the host universities
+2. Nomination to host university

-3. Applying to the host universities
+3. Applying to host university

 4. Learning Agreement before exchange

-5. Practicalities and formalities before leaving (residence permits!)
+5. Practicalities and formalities before leaving

 7. Returning to Vaasa after your exchange